kaapstorm/samuel/08_spain.rst

 Spain
 -----

-When the south of Spain was conquered by Castile, Christians and Jews were welcomed into the kingdom, on condition they followed the traditions of the church of Rome.
+When the south of Spain was reconquered by the Christian kingdoms, Christians and Jews were welcomed into the kingdom, on condition they followed the traditions of the church of Rome.
 About 1500 years had passed since Samuel had met Jesus, and this was the first time he and Isaac had encountered the church of Rome.
 It wasn't fundamentally different from Christianity under the caliphate, except for the fact that being Christian meant being not Jewish; not Jewish at all.

 Samuel and Isaac hadn't experienced anything like this since the Roman-Jewish Wars, over a thousand years earlier.
 Islam had respected